mfred488/mfred488.github.io/_posts/2020-01-14-2019-SANS-holiday-hack-challenge-write-up.markdown

 {"data":"Timed Out!","request":false}
 {% endhighlight %}

 You might not face this issue.
 But as you may remember, I'm doing everything from a virtual machine, and classifying 100 images takes from 8 to 12 seconds.
-Running it directly from a bare machine might be quick enough (especially if you manage to turn on [GPU acceleration](https://www.tensorflow.org/install/gpu)).
+Running it directly from a bare machine might be fast enough (especially if you manage to turn on [GPU acceleration](https://www.tensorflow.org/install/gpu)).

 I managed to work around this timing issue with the following optimizations in `predict_images_using_trained_model.py`:
 * I observed that classifying the first image takes much longer than the subsequent images.
 I assume tensorflow lazily initializes a few things the first time you submit an image to it.
-So I modified the code to classify a few images (from the set of labbeled images extracted before) as a warm-up, before requesting for the challenge
+So I modified the code to classify a random image (picked from the set of unlabelled images extracted before) as a warm-up, *before* requesting the challenge.
 * With a few tests, I also observed that the results must be sent less than 12 seconds after the challenge request has been sent.
 At the time I completed this challenge, this request could take up to 8 seconds to complete!
 (I don't know if that was due to the platform that was overloaded, or if the latency came from my internet connection).
 I knew that I needed at least 8 seconds to classify the images, so whenever it took more than 4 seconds to get a challenge, I discarded it and asked for a fresh one.

 With these two optimizations ([here's the final code](/assets/2020-01-14-2019-SANS-holiday-hack-challenge-write-up/fast.py)), we finally manage to pass the captcha.
 This means that now have a session cookie that we can use to spam submissions.
 Since there is one lucky draw per minute, you should receive your code by email within a few minutes after running the python script below: